tamurafatherree/fooddesert/README.md

 ## Step 4: Publish

+When you generate the site, Jekyll creates a folder called `_site` within your project folder.

 To publish your changes…

-1. Copy the `_site` folder to a temporary location.
+1. Move the `_site` folder out of your project to a temporary location.
 2. Switch to the `gh-pages` branch.
-3. Overwrite the files in your project with the contents of the copied `_site` folder.
+3. Overwrite the files in your project with the contents of the `_site` folder.

 Now push your changes to the `gh-pages` branch.
 And you’re done!